Macbeth: Superstition and "The Scottish Play"

 While many today would say that any misfortune surrounding a production is mere coincidence, actors and others in the theatre industry often consider it bad luck to mention Macbeth by name while inside a theatre, and sometimes refer to it indirectly, for example as "The Scottish Play", or "The Bard's Play", or when referring to the characters and not the play, "Mr. and Mrs. M", or "The Scottish King".

 This behavior results from a superstition that saying the name of the play inside a theatre will bring bad luck to any given production, and perhaps cause physical injury or death to cast members.
 There are stories of accidents, misfortunes and even deaths taking place during runs of Macbeth.

 There are many theories for how this superstition began.
 Some attribute it to real witches, who, unhappy with their representation in the play, cursed the play.
 There is no historical evidence for this.
 The origins of the superstition have been traced to a satirical article written by the humorist and theater critic Max Beerbohm.
 In the article, written from the perspective of Samuel Pepys, he claims that in an early performance of the play the boy actor set to play Lady Macbeth became fatally ill and Shakespeare himself needed to play the part.
 Since then, the article claimed, Macbeth has been cursed.
 Beerbohm's article, though creating a fictional story, was a response to a long history of accidents and set-backs during Macbeth performances.
-During 1672 performance of Macbeth in Amsterdam the actor playing Macbeth committed murder on stage.
-In 1721 riots broke out during a performance in London and in 1937 Lilian Baylis, a theater manager, died the night before a run of Macbeth began at the Old Vic.
+During a 1672 performance of Macbeth in Amsterdam, the actor playing Macbeth committed murder on stage.
+In 1721, riots broke out during a performance in London, and in 1937 Lilian Baylis, a theater manager, died the night before a run of Macbeth began at the Old Vic.